bcgov/DriveBC.ca-loadtests/README.md

 6. Run `docker-compose up -d --build` to build and start containers.
 7. The site should now be is available at <http://localhost:3000>.
-    Visit <http://localhost:8000/admin/> (login required) and you should see the Django Admin.
+    Visit <http://localhost:8000/admin/> (login required) and you should see the DriveBC Admin.

 A default admin user account for testing purposes is generated with the following credentials (if this username doesn't exist already):